darnell-omalley/premier-scheduler/README.md

 # Notes

-There is no error checking or persitence built into the bot.
+There is no error checking or persistence built into the bot.
 The worst that will happen is you will have incorrect scheduled events you will have to manually delete.

 There are no arguments or parameters on execution, just use `node index.js` to start execution.
 The events will be scheduled according to the configurations in the code.